x41v3r/notebook/source/_posts/frontend-html.md

 ## 1.4 HTML comments

-HTML has a mechanism to write comments in the code.
+&emsp;&emsp;HTML has a mechanism to write comments in the code.
 Browsers ignore comments, effectively making comments invisible to the user.

 ```html
 <p>I'm not inside a comment</p>